1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He succeeded Shore in 1798.

-19. The primary reason for Wellesley’s aggressive policies was:
+19. The primary reason for Wellesley’s aggressive policies was___________.

 A) Company’s trade monopoly